Applications

 Collective action is key – No one can solve today’s sustainability challenges alone.
 The 100+ Accelerator will continue to establish new partnerships with scientists, innovators, entrepreneurs, students and companies around the world to identify and scale new sustainability solutions.
 Global challenges/ Local solutions: The challenges facing the world today are complex, varying from region to region.
 The 100+ partner companies source, produce and sell locally through companies around the world, making them uniquely positioned to understand and to solve sustainability challenges in the communities where they operate.
 Driving solutions across the value chain – We have identified six initial challenge statements that are designed to encourage innovation.
 These challenges are intended to support promising ideas and high potential technologies that align with the Partner Companies’ Sustainability Goals.
 We want to tackle the following challenges: smart agriculture, water stewardship, circular economy, climate action, biodiversity, inclusive growth, and health and wellness.
 The 100+ Accelerator will drive progress and innovation across value chains – from the farms that supply ingredients to make products, to their packaging.

-Why would a startup or inventor participate?
-The 100+ Accelerator will provide support, guidance and access to potential funding through:
+Why would a startup or inventor want to participate?
+The 100+ Accelerator offers support, guidance, and access to potential funding through the following benefits:

 - Pilot customer opportunities with the six corporate partners: AB InBev, The Coca-Cola Company, Colgate-Palmolive, Danone, Mondelez International, and Unilever (including the potential to scale company-wide) - Active mentorship, training, and programming in product development, go-to-market, operations, sales, and more - Top mentor network of scientists, academics, domain experts, venture capitalists, corporate sustainability leaders, etc. - Potential funding from Partner Companies and their networks